Tschipcraft/spawnanimations/README.md

 Hostile mobs dig out of the ground or poof into existence when they spawn.

 **Works with:**
-Zombies, Husks, Drowned, Skeletons, Strays, Spiders, Cave Spiders, Creepers, Slimes, Magma Cubes, Wither Skeletons, Hoglins, Zombified Piglins, Striders, Enderman and Giants.
+Zombies, Husks, Drowned, Skeletons, Strays, Bogged, Spiders, Cave Spiders, Creepers, Slimes, Magma Cubes, Wither Skeletons, Hoglins, Zombified Piglins, Striders, Enderman and Giants.

 This data pack/mod is designed to be as unintrusive as possible.
 Hidden entities including their worn armor and tools will only be invisible and silent.